 “You still haven’t answered my question, Mr. Hayes,” Wade said seriously.

 At that, Frederick Hayes laughed.
 “Ha!
 I was told you were a serious fellow.
 I’ve heard your name a couple times on the railroad, that’s all.
-If you’re looking for a good tracker, trail boss, or a better guard, then hire this ex-Sheriff out of Barry County.
+If you’re looking for a good tracker, trail boss, or a better guard, then hire this ex-sheriff out of Barry County.
 Goes by the name of Wade Nash.
 Son to a lawman family.
 The only problem is, he never stays long enough in any one place to track him down.”
 Frederick laughed once again.
 “Well, am I pleased to finally meet you, Mr. Nash.
 I don’t suppose you would be open to the offer of employment?”
 Frederick said.

 Frederick’s charm and eagerness put Wade on edge.
 He wasn’t used to employers being so effusive.
 Or upfront.